Indrajith (2017 film)

 Indrajith is a 2017 Indian Tamil-language action adventure thriller film directed by Kalaprabhu and produced by his father Kalaipuli S. Thanu.
-The film features Gautham Karthik and Ashrita Shetty in the lead roles, while Sonarika Bhadoria, Sudhanshu Pandey, Sachin Khedekar, Nagendra Babu and M. S. Bhaskar play supporting roles.
-This film received majorly negative reviews.
-The film was declared as flop at the box office.
+The film features Gautham Ram Karthik and Ashrita Shetty in the lead roles, while Sonarika Bhadoria, Sudhanshu Pandey, Sachin Khedekar, Nagendra Babu, and M. S. Bhaskar play supporting roles.
+The film received mostly negative reviews and was a flop at the box office.

 Plot

-Mayilvaganam, a retired archeological professor, is in search of a mystical stone mentioned in the holy books, which has the ability to cure dreaded diseases just like cancer.
-In his hunt for the stone, he forms a team of youngsters, which include Indrajith, a happy-go-lucky guy and adventure-junkie.
+Mayilvaganam, a retired archeological professor, is in search of a mystical stone mentioned in the holy books, which can cure dreaded diseases like cancer.
+In his hunt for the stone, he forms a team of youngsters, including Indrajith, a happy-go-lucky guy and adventure junkie.
 Whilst the team has a well-laid out map, they are up against Kapil Sharma, the head of the Archaeological Survey of India and an old foe of Mayilvaganam.
-Later, when Indrajith gets the stone, he realizes that it is Mayilvaganam who is evil and not Sharma, so he gives the stone to Kapil.
+Later, when Indrajith gets the stone, he realizes that Mayilvaganam is evil and not Sharma, so he gives the stone to Kapil.
 Mayilvaganam is jailed, and Sharma decides to share the stone with other countries as well to cure diseases on Indrajith's advice.
 Indrajith says," Let's share", and they all laugh.
-The story ends on this note.